tmhglnd/av-toolbox/README.md

 - **av.paramgenerator** - Generate flonum boxes combined with a pak object to control parameters in `jit.gl.slab` objects on shift+option+click.

+- **av.enable** - Enable/disable the processing of a slab or pix object with a toggle and also output either processed or incoming texture.

+- **av.enable.xfade** - Enable/disable the processing of a slab or pix object with a float `0 - 1` and also cross-fade between the images.

 ## Install

 ```